Themitchell/workshop-react-1-intro-to-react/README.md

   - models

 <!---
-Talk about other frameworks like angular, ember etc or even Rails and similarities / differences
+There are other frameworks like angular, ember etc or even Rails which have similarities / differences
 --->

 # What do we mean by view layer?